If you own rental property in Modesto, here's what the data says and what it means for your strategy.

 Using the standard 30%-of-income affordability benchmark, a tenant comfortably renting a typical Modesto unit needs to earn in the high-$50,000 to low-$60,000 range.
 Many local renters — especially single-earner households and hourly workers — fall below that threshold.

-Owners who think beyond the rent number can stand out.
 Energy-efficient upgrades, modern HVAC, better insulation, and water-saving fixtures all lower utility bills for tenants.
-Units closer to major employers reduce commuting costs.
 These factors don't show up on your rent roll, but they directly affect how affordable your unit feels — and how long good tenants stay.

 What This Means for Modesto Landlords in 2026

-Price by neighborhood and unit condition — not by a citywide average.
-A 3-bedroom in Village Ranch and a 3-bedroom in Southeast Modesto are not the same product.
+• Price by neighborhood and unit condition — not by a citywide average.

 How SUM Manages Modesto Rentals

-• 7% monthly management fee — no vacancy fee, no setup fee
+• 7% monthly management fee — no setup fee

 • 50% of one month's rent for tenant placement (one-time)